lgarron/clipboard-polyfill/README.md

 - `read()` currently only works in Internet Explorer.
   - Internet Explorer can only read `text/plain` values from the clipboard.
 - Microsoft Edge (at least EdgeHTML version <17) does not write `text/html` to the clipboard using the Windows `CF_HTML` clipboard format ([Edge Bug #14372529](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/14372529/)), which prevents other programs (including other browsers) from recognizing the copied HTML data ([issue #73](https://github.com/lgarron/clipboard-polyfill/issues/73)). `clipboard-polyfill` currently does not attempt to work around this issue.
+- Node with `--experimental-modules` seems to require using `import clipboard from "clipboard-polyfill"` (instead of `import * from`) as of October 2018.
+Some environments may also require this.